hoang-10n/EEET2610_Design_3/README.md

 # EEET2610_Design_3

 ## Instalation
-Here are the list package in the environment:
+Here are the list of packages in the environment:
 ```
 cycler==0.10.0
 kiwisolver==1.3.1